-Page Page Heading Page Content

-PART 1

-4. Explanation of Terms

-5. Operations - Movements and Runway Use Provides an overview of the operations of the airport during the month, including arrival and departure movements, runway use, wind direction and movement comparisons with earlier months and the previous year.
+Page Page Heading Page Content PART 1 4.
+Explanation of Terms 5.
+Operations - Movements and Runway Use Provides an overview of the operations of the airport during the month, including arrival and departure movements, runway use, wind direction and movement comparisons with earlier months and the previous year.
 6. Operations - Runway and Track Use Provides a representation of the distribution of arrivals and departures, along with data relating to the distribution of the main departure tracks.

-7. Noise Complaints - Complainant Statistics Provides rolling data on complainant statistics, including total complaints received.

-8. Noise Complaints - Complainant Statistics Provides data on the complaints received by area from top 10 complainants and a breakdown of complaints by the top 5 individuals
+7. 2024 Annual Departure Swathe Data Provides an overview of 2024 runway and track use.
+8. Total Movements in the month by hour of day Provides an overview of the number of movements by hour of the day.
+9. Noise Complaints - Complainant Statistics Provides rolling data on complainant statistics, including total complaints received.
+10. Noise Complaints - Complainant Statistics Provides data on the complaints received by area from top 10 complainants and a breakdown of complaints by the top 5 individuals.
+11. Noise Complaints - by Hour Provides an overview of the number of movements by hour of the day.
+PART 2 9 - 17.

-PART 2

-9 - 17.
 Flight Track Monitoring